druskus20/dots/nvim/.config/nvim/README.md

 * Comfortable navigation
 * Aesthetically pleasing

+## Changelog
+These are (some of) the changes that I've been making
+- 09-12-2021: Added range_code_action keybinds
+- 09-12-2021: Added lsp_signature for function signature hints
+- 09-12-2021: Reversed the order of lsp diagnostics
+- 09-12-2021: Disabled cmp-vsnip

 ## Installation
 My distro of choice is Arch Linux, I've not tested this config in any other systems other than my own.